alexanderlhicks/CryptoPals-Go/README.md

 Solutions to the CryptoPals challenges.
-These are written in Rust as a learning exercise and not intended for any other use.
+These are written in Go as a learning exercise and not intended for any other use.

 CryptoPals: https://cryptopals.com/